hddm-devs/hddm/docs/howto.rst

           'outcome': 'a'}

 Note that these regression coefficients are often hard to estimate and require a lot of data.
-If you have problems with chain convergance, consider turning the coefficients into group_only_nodes (see above).
+If you have problems with chain convergence, consider turning the coefficients into group_only_nodes (see above).

 If you want to estimate two separate regressions, you can also supply